ahmedsamirio/Arvato-Capstone-Project/README.md

 10. I made a final pipeline and tuned it’s hyperparameters to predict individuals with high probability responding the mail-out campaign

-For more information about the notebook above, or you can check [this blog post](https://ahmedsamirio.github.io/Arvato_Capstone_Project/).
+For more technical information about the project you can check the notebook above, or you can check [this blog post](https://ahmedsamirio.github.io/Arvato_Capstone_Project/).